iannwtf-algonauts/algonauts23/README.md

 This dataset contains the following information:
 - `roi_masks`:  .npy files containing indices and masks for each ROI
 - `test_split`: Stimulus images for each subject in the Natural Scenes Dataset (NSD) test split
-- `training_split`: Stimnulus images & fMRI responses for each subject in NSD training split
+- `training_split`: Stimulus images & fMRI responses for each subject in NSD training split

-For more information on the dataset and instructions to download it, go to the challenge website: http://algonauts.csail.mit.edu/challenge.html
+For more information on the dataset and instructions to download it, you can go to the challenge website: http://algonauts.csail.mit.edu/challenge.html

 ### Dependencies